b-m-f/WirtBot/Website/content/documentation/setup.md

       - "CONFIG_PATH=/etc/wireguard/server.conf"
 ```

+Run `docker-compose up -d` again to start the WirtBot with the given public key.

-Now that the network is established you might want to start closing down the Interface and WirtBot via Firewall rules.
+Now that the network is established and the configuration persisted you might want to start closing down the Interface and WirtBot via Firewall rules.
+You should also make a Backup via the UI and keep it in safe place.